 When: Third Saturday of every month

 Where: John Smith Road Landfill, 2650 John Smith Road, Hollister, CA

 Businesses: To assist businesses classified as Small Quantity Generators, the San Benito County Integrated Waste Management Regional Agency hosts hazardous waste collection events once a month by APPOINTMENT ONLY by contacting (831-636-4110)

 Curbside Battery Collection

-Although we do not handle medications, free drop off locations within San Benito County accept all medications except controlled substances.
-For drop-off locations, visit San Benito County Integrated Waste Management Regional Agency.
+Although we do not handle medications, free drop off locations within San Benito County accept all medications (except controlled substances).
+For drop-off locations, visit San Benito County Integrated Waste Management Regional Agency or click here.

 Residents with medical conditions requiring the use of hypodermic needles are required to arrange for proper disposal.
 California law prohibits the disposal of “sharps waste” in trash or recycling containers.

 Home generated sharps waste includes: Hypodermic needles, pen needles, syringes, lancets, and other devices that are used to penetrate the skin for medical purposes.

 Please place home-generated sharps waste in biohazard containers (available at local pharmacies and some office supply stores).
 Click here for local drop-off locations.

 Just one quart of motor oil that is disposed of improperly can contaminate up to 2 million gallons of fresh water.